 Timeframe:

 The project execution plan is created during the planning phase and executed at the execution stage.
-However, a project management plan is stated to be live when initiated at the start of a project, but changes occur over its course.
+However, a project management plan is stated to be live when initiated at the start of a project goal, but changes occur over its course.

 When To Use A Project Execution Plan And When To Use A Project Management Plan